fougue/mayo/README.md

 Current features are :
 * Multi-documents support, user can open many parts in the session
-* Support of IGES/STEP/BRep formats for import/export operations
 * Support of STEP/IGES assemblies (colors and tree structure)
-* Support of STL format with either OpenCascade or [gmio](https://github.com/fougue/gmio) (optional)
 * Perspective/orthographic 3D view projection
 * 3D clip planes with configurable capping
 * Save image(snapshot) of the current 3D view